thickets up the regenerating forest

 - Habitat

 - Upland and mountain forests, forest margins and scrub.
 Prefers well-drained soils with partial shade.
-Often forms dense thickets in regenerating forest and at high altitudes.
+Often forms dense thickets in regenerating forest.

 - Range